kangarko/ChatControl-Pro/CONTRIBUTING.md

 2. ChatControl Pro version:

-3. Relevant plugins: (usually those which have same features like DeluxeChat, ...)
+3. Relevant plugins: (usually those whose functions can interferrer, like DeluxeChat etc.)

 4. How to reproduce.